Strep A being considered as factor in four-year-old Irish child’s death

 An investigation is being carried out into the death of a child in Ireland to see if it is linked to the ‘Strep A’ bacterial infection.

-Dr Eamonn O’Moore, Director for National Health Protection at the HSE and the Health Protection Surveillance Centre, confirmed that Strep A could be linked to the four-year-old child’s death.
+Dr Eamonn O’Moore, Director for National Health Protection at the HSE and the Health Protection Surveillance Centre (HPSC), confirmed that Strep A could be linked to the four-year-old child’s death.

 “As far as we understand it at this time, we have been receiving reports of a death in a four-year-old, and as far as we understand it among a number of other conditions that are being considered as contributory factors, there may be a consideration of that invasive Group A streptococcal infection.”

-The child who died was from the north east of the country, Dr O’Moore said.
+The child who died was from the north east of the country, which includes the north Dublin area.

 “This is still being considered actively, so as I speak to you we haven’t confirmed that, it is subject to further laboratory investigation,” he told RTÉ’s News at One.

-“But it is reasonable to say it is among the differential diagnoses at this time,” he said, adding that they would know more during the course of the day.
+“But it is reasonable to say it is among the differential diagnoses at this time,” he said.

 It comes after eight children in Great Britain died with a form of Strep A.